 victoria.paniagua [at] duke.edu

-In other projects, I examine alternative factors that affect the prospects for development and redistribution: international financial markets' behavior, state capacity, voters' preferences, electoral competition, and clientelism.
+In other projects, I examine alternative factors that affect the prospects for development and redistribution: international financial markets' behavior, state capacity, voters' preferences, clientelism, and corruption.

 Prior to coming to the European University Institute, I was a Visiting Fellow at the Kellogg Institute for International Studies at Notre Dame University (2018-2019) and an Andrew W. Mellon Foundation Sawyer Graduate Fellow (2017-2018).